 Colorectal Cancer Treatment Cost in India

 The Colorectal Cancer Treatment Cost in India starts from 2900 USD.
 The treatment cost plan is quite affordable as compared to other developed countries.

-Treatment for Colorectal Cancer
+What are the Treatment Options for Colorectal Cancer?

 Different types of cancer doctors often work together to create a patient’s overall cancer treatment plan that includes or combines different types of therapies.
 Such a group is known as a multidisciplinary team.